admiralorbiter/bga-stats/IMPLEMENTATION_COMPLETE.md

 2. **Move Stats**: Navigate to /gamereview, parse logs
 3. **Tournament Stats**: Navigate to /tournament, fetch match data

-The infrastructure (models, parsers, importers, UI) is all in place.
+The infrastructure (models, parsers, importers) is in place; Phase 2 will add the remaining pull services and browse pages.

 ## Testing Recommendations